lifted-studios/AutoCopyright/README.md

 ## Package Control

 Install [Package Control](http://wbond.net/sublime_packages/package_control).
-Lifted Copyright will show up in the package list.
+Auto Copyright will show up in the package list.
 This is the recommended installation method.

 ## Manual installation

 Go to the "Packages" directory (`Preferences` / `Browse Packages...`).
 Then clone this repository:

-    git clone git://github.com/lifted-studios/SublimeCopyright
+    git clone git://github.com/lifted-studios/AutoCopyright

 # Options

-Edit the settings file (it should open automatically the first time you use a Lifted Copyright command):
+Edit the settings file (it should open automatically the first time you use an Auto Copyright command):

 *   `"owner": ""`